 Islanders who spend the winter have ways of getting around inconveniences.
-Many families have several freezers which are well stocked before the end of ferry service.
-Online shopping thru giants such as Amazon can get just about any package delivered to the Port Clinton Airport where Griffing’s Airline service will transport your order for $5.00 or $.15 per pound.
+Many families have several freezers that are well stocked before the end of ferry service.
+Online shopping through giants such as Amazon can get just about any package delivered to the Port Clinton Airport where Griffing’s Airline service will transport your order for $5.00 or $.15 per pound.
 Newspapers, Milk, fresh bread, eggs and produce often fill any empty seats on a flight.

 Many islanders would not trade this lifestyle for anything.
 One islander stated “between the card parties, potlucks, ice parties, and community events there is something to keep everyone busy most of the time.
 The island’s only bank opens one day a week, and the islands only gas station opens for a few hours on select days.
 Put-in-Bay Hotels & Resorts have long since served their last guests of the year and only a couple of Put-in-Bay Bars are open.

 Once the island of Put-in-Bay is blanketed in snow, the snowmobiles and ATV’s roam the streets as the preferred method of transportation.
 When the frigid temperatures of January and February roll in, and Lake Erie freezes solid, ice shanties cover the nearshore as fishermen and women load up on tasty walleye.
 When possible, old Christmas Trees are used by ice guides to make a trail across the ice to the mainland for those hearty souls willing to make the trip.